 Industry Analysis & Industry Trends

-In the five years through 2013, the Hotel industry in China has been growing 6.9% on average to an estimated $44.1 billion.
-However, growth has been volatile over the period.
+In the five years through 2016, the Hotel industry in China has been growing 7.8% on average to an estimated $58.3 billion.
+However, growth has been slowing over the period.
 A particularly bright year for the industry was 2010, due to the Shanghai Expo and the Guangzhou Asian Games, which resulted in a surge in foreign tourists entering the county.
-The number of international tourists is expected to decline by 2.2% and 2.7% in 2012 and 2013, respectively, curbing industry revenue growth together with tightening of government spending and economic slowdown.... purchase to read more
+After three years of decline from 2012 to 2014, the number of international tourists increased by 3.5% in 2015.

-Industry Report - Starting a New Business Chapter
+Industry Report - Industry Analysis Chapter